Making at the Upper School

 – In this hybrid class, students spend the first semester exploring the fundamentals of art and design through a variety of digital machines, mixed media, material exploration, and computer design software.
 In the second semester students spend time in the visual arts classroom learning how to use fine arts tools and techniques to develop their drawing, painting, sculpting, and printmaking skills.
 Prototyping and Design

-Because play is such an important part of growth and development, “making” projects that involve playing, tinkering, designing and creating begin at a young age.
-Plans are currently underway for an innovation lab on our Lower and Middle School campus, due to open in 2018-2019.
-This new lab will enable our younger students to harness and channel their natural creativity and curiosity as they build confidence in their ability to identify and create solutions to problems.
+Because play is such an important part of growth and development, “making” projects that involve playing, tinkering, designing, and creating begin at a young age.
+The Goldberg Family Innovation Lab at the Lyndhurst campus enables our younger students to harness and channel their natural creativity and curiosity as they build confidence in their ability to identify and create solutions to problems.

 To learn more about the Goldberg Family Innovation Lab at Hawken’s Lyndhurst campus, click here